digisowmay/bbmemory/users/cc95d36f-3c42-411b-b798-17d0588ae15e/memory.md

 -

 ### Emerging (recent behavioral shifts)
-- Detail-oriented and data-driven, requesting comprehensive information sets; 2× (last: 2025-09-01) [ref: multiple POC and detailed table request chatId:`e8e1a167a7a34d`]
+- Detail-oriented and data-driven, requesting comprehensive information sets; 3× (last: 2025-09-01) [refs: multiple POC and detailed table requests chatId:`e8e1a167a7a34d`; follow-up for LinkedIn URLs chatId:`e8e1a167a7a34d`]

 ## Platform Usage & Queries
 ### Durable (regular platform activities)